China Rich Girlfriend: Plot

 Rachel decides to leave China, but returns for a spa weekend with her friend Peik Lin.
 However, at the spa, she becomes very ill and is placed under medical watch after experiencing mysterious organ failures.
-At the hospital, Peik Lin and Nick receive a bouquet of flowers with a note, saying that Rachel was poisoned with Tarquinioid as a warning to never return to China.
+At the hospital, Peik Lin and Nick receive a bouquet of flowers with a note, saying that Rachel was poisoned with Tarquinoid as a warning to never return to China.
 The poison is extremely rare, and Carlton believes that his parents' pharmaceutical company may be involved, as they recently acquired the rights to distribution of Tarquinioid.
 Believing Bao Shaoyen poisoned Rachel, he comes home to confront her about it, but she denies involvement.
 Refusing to believe his mother, Carlton then confesses to his father about how she bribed everyone to cover up the truth of his accident as well as the other girl's death.
 However, when Rachel discovered the truth about the crash, he believes Shaoyen intentionally poisoned her in order to prevent her from causing a scandal.
-Carlton ends his confession stating that their family will face disgrace from the China Elite, but not by Rachel and him, but by Shaoyen for trying to poison Rachel.
+Carlton ends his confession stating that their family will face disgrace from the China elite, but not by Rachel and him, but by Shaoyen for trying to poison Rachel.
 Now remorseful for how he's treated Rachel, Bao Gaoliang visits her and Nick over in Hong Kong at Eddie's apartment.
 Apologizing, Gaoliang confesses that Shaoyen has become cooperative with the police.
 He invites Rachel into his home, where she is introduced to the rest of his family who are all touched by her story.
 Bao Shaoyen finally meets Rachel and discovers how similar she looks to her son.
 She realizes her fears were misplaced and apologizes to her.
 In doing so, they start to get along.

 The police discover that Colette's assistant Roxanne was behind the poisoning, which was done in response to Colette's concerns that Carlton's inheritance would be reduced.
 Despite Colette's lack of knowledge as to what happened, Carlton blames Colette for nearly losing his now beloved older sister, and soon breaks up with her.
 Nick is hesitant, but Rachel agrees to meet with Colette and accepts her apology.
 Colette asks that Rachel help her and Carlton reconcile.
 Rachel does not want to get involved, and Colette becomes angry.
 She accuses Rachel of vindictively keeping them apart, and begins yelling at and berating her.
 Rachel responds by accusing Colette of being selfish.
 The argument ends when Rachel tells Colette to grow up.
 Unbeknownst to either of them, the incident is taped and becomes widely viewed on WeChat.
 Humiliated, Colette also loses her sponsorship to a popular fashion designer label.
 This is made worse when she learns through the tabloids that her father, Jack Bing, has been having an affair with Kitty.